OpenLearningAnalyticsPlatform/OpenLAP-AnalyticsMethodsFramework/README.md

 	    if(itemCountSet.size()<10)
 	        counter = itemCountSet.size();

-	//Finding the item with the highest count, adding it to the output OLAPDataSet and removing it from the itemCount Array. for(;counter>0;counter--){
+	//Finding the item with the highest count, adding it to the output OpenLAPDataSet and removing it from the itemCount Array. for(;counter>0;counter--){
 	        Iterator<Map.Entry<String, Integer>> itemCountSetIterator = itemCountSet.iterator();
 	        Map.Entry<String, Integer> topEntry = itemCountSetIterator.next();